San Francisco & Marin Real Estate FAQ: 50+ Buyer & Seller Questions Answered

 The right number for you depends on your risk tolerance, monthly payment comfort, and how much cash you want to retain after closing.
 In a competitive multiple-offer environment, stronger financing and proof of funds matter as much as the exact percentage, so the key is aligning your down payment with a loan package that the seller and their agent view as solid and reliable.

-7. Can I buy without a real estate agent, and what are the pros/cons?
+7. Can I buy without a real estate agent, and what are the pros and cons?

 You can buy a home without a real estate agent, but it shifts more of the work and risk onto you.
 Going "unrepresented" may save part of a commission in some cases, but you take on pricing analysis, disclosure review, negotiation, and coordination yourself, which can be costly if something is missed.

-The potential advantages of buying without an agent include more direct communication with the listing agent, the possibility of using any commission savings as leverage in negotiation, and having full control over strategy and pace.
-This path can work best for highly experienced buyers who are comfortable reading disclosures, understanding contracts, and assessing local value on their own.
+The potential advantages include more direct communication with the listing agent, the possibility of using any commission savings as leverage in negotiation, and full control over strategy and pace.
+This path works best for highly experienced buyers comfortable reading disclosures, understanding contracts, and assessing local value on their own.

-The downsides are that you lose a dedicated advocate whose job is to protect your interests, catch red flags in inspections and disclosures, advise on pricing, and navigate local norms for contingencies and offers.
+The downsides are that you lose a dedicated advocate whose job is to protect your interests, catch red flags in inspections and disclosures, advise on pricing, and navigate local norms.
 In markets like San Francisco and Marin, where contracts, property types, and neighborhood dynamics are complex, not having your own agent can increase the risk of overpaying, waiving important protections, or missing issues that only surface after closing.
-Sellers and their agents may also be cautious about unrepresented buyers because misunderstandings about contracts, timelines, or disclosures can increase the chance of disputes and perceived liability for the seller’s side.
-This information is for general educational purposes only and is not legal advice; buyers and sellers should consult an attorney for guidance on their specific situation.
+This information is general and not legal advice; consult an attorney for your specific situation.

 8. What questions should I ask a real estate agent?

-A good starting point is to ask about experience, local expertise, strategy, and communication.
-For experience, ask how long they have worked in your market, what types of properties they handle most often, and how many buyers or sellers they have represented in the last 12–24 months at your price point.
-This helps you see whether they routinely handle situations similar to yours.
+Start by asking about experience: how long they have worked in your market, what types of properties they handle most, and how many buyers or sellers they have represented in the last 12–24 months at your price point.
+This shows whether they routinely handle situations like yours.

-Next, ask about local and niche expertise: which neighborhoods they focus on, what they are seeing with prices, inventory, and competition there, and what common pitfalls they help clients avoid.
-Then dig into strategy and risk management by asking how they approach pricing, multiple offers, contingencies, and negotiations when inspections or appraisals reveal issues.
+Next, ask about local and niche expertise: which neighborhoods they focus on, what they are seeing with prices, inventory, and competition, and what common pitfalls they help clients avoid.
+Then dig into strategy and risk management — how they approach pricing, multiple offers, contingencies, and negotiations when inspections or appraisals reveal issues.

-Finally, clarify communication and working relationship: how you will communicate (text, email, phone), how quickly they respond around offers and deadlines, and whether you will work directly with them or with a team.
-These questions reveal not just what they have done, but how they think and whether their style fits how you like to make decisions.
+Finally, clarify communication: how you will stay in touch, how quickly they respond around offers and deadlines, and whether you will work directly with them or with a team.
+These questions reveal not just what they have done, but how they think and whether their style fits how you make decisions.

 9. How do I choose the best agent for SF or Marin?